-We strongly recommend prior to selecting and authorizing Consolidated Tape (CT) Providers, that the European Securities and Markets Authority (ESMA) in EU and the Financial Conduct Authority (FCA) in UK have an appropriate funding model and performance bounding parameters included in its technical standards and guidelines.
+We strongly recommend prior to selecting and authorizing Consolidated Tape (CT) Providers, that the European Securities and Markets Authority (ESMA) have an appropriate funding model and performance bounding parameters included in its technical standards and guidelines.
 If omitted, there is no incentive to identify flaws and improvements upon the design of CT.
 Vendors would do the bare minimum at the lowest possible cost to maximize profit.
 It is like 'building a plane in fight,' i.e., disastrous.
 So, let's identify the critical success factors for the development of CT.

-1. What constitutes as a data Licensing framework on a 'reasonable commercial basis"?
+1. What constitutes as a data Licensing framework on a 'reasonable commercial basis'?